 Tendulkar, 46, retired in 2013 after scoring 15,921 runs from 200 Tests, and has considerable influence in Indian society.

 He said all countries must work together against the virus.

 "To use a cricketing metaphor; while individual brilliance can help a team in shorter formats of the game, in Test cricket it is all about partnerships and teamwork," he said.

 "Test cricket is about staging comebacks.
 There is always a second innings, if you've missed the first one."

-"Different countries are at different stages of their fight against coronavirus," he added.
+"Different countries are at different stages of their fight against the pandemic," he added.

 "All nations should consider themselves part of one team."

 "We shall take this battle session by session, and eventually emerge victorious."